Receivables Performance Management Phone Harassment?

 Common Questions

 Can Receivables Performance Management garnish my wages?
-Yes, RPM can garnish your wages on a Federal Student loan or if they obtain a judgment from the courts.
+Yes, RPM can garnish your wages on a Federal Student loan or if they obtain a judgment from the court.
+If you do not pay or settle your debt, a court order may allow RPM to enforce wage garnishment.

 Can RPM sue me?
-Yes, RPM can sue you so long as the debt is within the statute of limitations
+Yes, RPM can file a lawsuit against you so long as the debt is within the statute of limitations.
+There have been several lawsuits filed against RPM for alleged violations of laws such as the FDCPA and TCPA.

 Can RPM report my debt to the collections bureaus?
-Yes, Debt collectors are allowed to place the collection account on your credit report
+Yes, debt collectors are allowed to place the collection account on your credit report.
+RPM is known for reporting collection activities, such as late payments or delinquencies, to credit bureaus, which can impact your credit score.

 7:09-cv-00370-LSC Brown v.
 Receivables Performance Management